GatoGraphQL/GatoGraphQL/README.md

     </IfModule>
 -->

-## Codebase Migration

-[PoP in PHP](https://github.com/leoloso/PoP-PHP) is currently being migrated to Composer packages.
-We are welcoming first-time contributors to help with the migration: This is a good way to become aquainted with PoP, and we will teach you all there is to know about its architecture.
-[Find out more](https://github.com/leoloso/PoP-PHP#codebase-migration).

 ## Development Articles: How PoP works

 The following articles give a step-by-step process of how many features in PoP were implemented: